hydrapwk/hydrapwk.github.io/content/_installations/make-usb-bootable.md

 ![Select image](/assets/doc_assets/installation_graphics/bootable/choose-the-image.png)

+> If you get warning you can ignore it!
+Trust me :)

 Next step you need choose media make sure you have already insert your media.

 > Make sure you backup your data before continue this step